confluentinc/event-streaming-patterns/docs/event-processing/event-router.md

 ## References
 * This pattern is derived from [Message Router](https://www.enterpriseintegrationpatterns.com/patterns/messaging/MessageRouter.html) in Enterprise Integration Patterns by Gregor Hohpe and Bobby Woolf
-* See this [Kafka Tutorial](https://kafka-tutorials.confluent.io/dynamic-output-topic/kstreams.html) for a full example of dynamically routing events at runtime
+* See the tutorial [How to dynamically choose the output topic at runtime](https://kafka-tutorials.confluent.io/dynamic-output-topic/kstreams.html) for a full example of dynamically routing events at runtime.